Are you looking for the best luaus in Oahu, Hawaii? Keep scrolling to read my Toa Luau review for one of the coolest North Shore Oahu luaus!

 Are you planning a trip to Oahu and looking for a family-friendly luau to attend?
 Have you been to other luaus on the island and just want something a little more authentic or different?

 Toa Luau at Waimea Valley is Oahu’s latest luau experience.
-It’s a family-run North Shore luau that began in October 2017.
+It’s a family-run North Shore luau that we’ve personally visited several times over the past few years.
 If you’re visiting Hawaii for the first time, Toa Lua is a must-do in Oahu.

 For the past 25 years, I have been a professional hula dancer.
 I have also had the chance to learn other Polynesian dances through the Pacific Islanders Club and Hawaii Club at Washington State University.